AI Copilots for Reproducibility in Science: A Case Study: Use Case: A Copilot for Reproducing Research

 The ``Reproducibility Copilot'' that we developed serves two complementary functions: assisting authors in making their work more reproducible and guiding readers through the process of reproducing the work.
 The prototype was designed to operate on typical research artifacts (manuscripts, supplementary material, code, and datasets) and generate customized guidance, such as a Jupyter Notebook for readers or annotated comments in PDFs for authors.

-In considering what problems the Reproducibility Copilot should tackle, we were influenced by the analysis of Gundersen et al. (2025), who analyzed the impact of different issues related to making science more open~\cite{gundersen2025unreasonableeffectiveness}.
+In considering what problems the Reproducibility Copilot should tackle, we were influenced by the analysis of~\citet{gundersen2025unreasonableeffectiveness}, who analyzed the impact of different issues related to making science more open.
 Their categorization included impactful issues, such as missing hyperparameter values for reproducing experiments, missing or undocumented code components, and incomplete data references.
-Using Gundersen et al. analysis as a guide, we designed a copilot capable of detecting and providing recommendations to fix a spectrum of problems.
+Using~\citet{gundersen2025unreasonableeffectiveness} analysis as a guide, we designed a copilot capable of detecting and providing recommendations to fix a spectrum of problems.

-Figure~\ref{fig:architecture} provides a high-level overview of the architecture of the system, which is designed to support both the authors and the readers in a coordinated back-and-forth manner.
-This dual role design allows the system to anticipate the reader’s perspective, identify elements that can be difficult to interpret or reproduce, and generate a targeted output for the reader (e.g., a Jupyter Notebook to guide reproduction) while also producing actionable recommendations for the author (e.g., comments in the manuscript and code annotations).
+Figure~\ref{fig:architecture} provides a high-level overview of the architecture of the system, which is designed to support both authors and readers.
+This dual-role design allows the system to anticipate the reader’s perspective, identify elements that can be difficult to interpret or reproduce, and generate a targeted output for the reader (e.g., a Jupyter Notebook to guide reproduction) while also producing actionable recommendations for the author (e.g., comments in the manuscript and code annotations).
+We observed that the iterative process of our system typically converges within one or two iterations.
+This rapid stabilization occurs because the LLM handles the majority of the interpretative workload upfront, while simultaneously prompting the author to supply the bulk of any missing context during the initial interaction.
+Consequently, subsequent iterations yield diminishing marginal gains.

 One of the first steps of the Reproducibility Copilot is to generate a reproducibility-focused Jupyter Notebook for the reader.
 This Notebook is structured around the logical flow of the original study, using placeholders where information is missing from the authors.
 These placeholders serve not only to guide the reader through incomplete parts of the research, but also to inform the author about where clarifications or additions are needed.
 Anchoring the LLM analysis on this Notebook helps focus the checks on the most essential elements for reproduction.